 The following gives a brief overview of the topics that will be discussed in the course.
 This list is tentative and could be subject to change.

 The course will use a combination of lectures, software demonstrations and exercises.
 Lectures will focus on introducing different type of marketing data, marketing decision problems, and corresponding data analysis methods.
-The software demonstrations will illustrate how to use software such as SPSS, Excel, JMP, or Marketing Engineering/Enginius to implement the methods on marketing data and interpret the outcomes.
+The software demonstrations will illustrate how to use software (e.g., SPSS, Excel, or Enginius) to implement the methods on marketing data and interpret the outcomes.
 In addition, students will work in class and at home on small data analyses assignments and submit some of these as part of their work requirements (graded as pass/fail).
 The solutions of these assignments will be discussed in class.

-- This course will be using the Marketing Engineering/Enginius marketing analytics suite, comprising the textbook, data, case studies, and the statistical software.
+- This course will be using the Enginius marketing analytics suite, comprising the textbook, data, case studies, and the statistical software.
 As per BI's current policy, students will need to purchase access at their own expense.
 The price is comparable to or lower than that of stand-alone textbooks.

 - There could be COVID-induced deviations from course description.

 Students that have not gotten approved the coursework requirements, must re-take the exercises during the next scheduled course.

 Students that have not passed the written examination or who wish to improve their grade may re-take the examination in connection with the next scheduled examination.